Elementary French II

-Elementary French II is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment including new video shot in France and Québec with young professional actors.
+Elementary French II is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment.
+The latest update includes a self-paced version of the course with scored assessments for independent learners, and new video shot in France and Québec with young professional actors.
 It is designed to be used as a full course of study.

 To successfully use this course, you should be a motivated student with a sincere desire to learn about French language and francophone cultures, and be comfortable with computer technologies.
 The time commitment will typically average 6-8 hours per week.

 - This course targets communicative competence in the following domains: My Family, My Neighborhood, My Future, The Body, My Regime, Young People and Stress, Vacations, Modes of Transport, A Virtual Trip, Political Opinions, Change, Ecology, Where to Live, Questions of Identity, Languages and Life.

 - Each course is divided into fifteen thematic lessons.
 Each lesson is designed to take approximately one week to complete so working through an entire course will take the average learner approximately fifteen weeks.
 Completing this course and the prior course (Elementary French 1) will require two semesters or roughly thirty weeks at the university level.
 At the secondary level these courses have been extended to cover two years or more.

 - Chat environment, videoconferencing software if taught at a distance.

 - Course Last Updated Date:

 - New video shot in France and Québec with young professional actors; an auto-scored version of French II for Independent learners, available for $10 per student.

 - Academic version (a class roster led by an instructor): $25

 - Open & Free: one sample lesson available for evaluation at no cost to all learners